SkyworkAI/Skywork/README_EN.md

 ### Large Model Experience Platform
 The [MindSpore Large Model Platform](​https://xihe.mindspore.cn) is based on the MindSpore AI framework, MindFormers large model development suite, and Ascend hardware capabilities, opening the [Skywork-13B](https://xihe.mindspore.cn/modelzoo/skywork_13b) large model capabilities to the public.
 Everyone is welcome to use it.

-# Declaration and License Aggrement
+# Declaration and License Agreement

 ## Declaration